Leadership Team, Alumni and Founders

 Current Leadership

-Katherine Borner - Vice President of Operations
+Kate Borner - Vice President of Operations and Administration

 Kate is a fifth-year Ph.D. candidate in the Biomedical Engineering program.
 She works in Dr. Matt Petroll's lab in the Department of Ophthalmology where she focuses on the characterization of gene expression patterns during corneal wound healing events.
 Outside of lab work, Kate enjoys caring for her collection of plants, music and spending time with her friends, family and corgi.

-Malavika Jayaram -Vice President of Education
+Malavika Jayaram - Vice President of Education

 Malavika (Mal) is a third-year immunology Ph.D. student in the Alto Lab, currently investigating the role of type three secretion effectors of bacterial pathogens such as Salmonella in regulating innate immune signaling.
 As a member of the Biotech Club, she seeks to actively engage with the international student body at UTSW and help connect them to biotech opportunities to achieve their career goals.
 Outside of the lab, she enjoys traveling, comedy podcasts, and yoga.